-- Pax5 is a protein that compactly packages DNA in the DNA at any time for maintaining adequate cell functionality and optimal immune health
+- Pax5 is a protein that compactly packages DNA in the nucleus of immune cells, like B-cells

+- Pax5 can help access the information contained in the DNA at any time for maintaining adequate cell functionality and optimal immune health

 - Proper functioning of Pax5 can help to guard the immune system against diseases like cancer